Chochenyo Park (Alameda, California): Rename Jackson Park

 In 2018, Alameda residents started a petition to rename Jackson Park due to Andrew Jackson's treatment of African and Native American peoples.
 The City of Alameda Recreation and Park Commission did not act on the request to rename the park.

 In September 2020, after the police murder of George Floyd, the Commission and City Council unanimously voted to rename the park.

 Amenities

 The park is a "passive park."
 There are no play structures, fields, or courts.
 It has benches, including the Clark Memorial Bench, and the bandstand; it is a tree-lined park.

 Clark Memorial Bench

 The park is the subject of local folklore.
 At one end of the park is a large concrete bench with a plaque ascribed to it: "In Memory of My Dumb Friends."
 Although many believe the bench is a reference to the singer Jim Morrison, known to hang out and smoke when he lived in Alameda, the bench was a gift from Isabelle Clark in 1920, in honor of her husband.
+Residents replaced the bench in the early 2000s.

 Bandstand

 The bandstand, designed by architect Joseph A. Leonard, was originally constructed in 1890.
-Residents replaced the bench in the early 2000s.